A Pettis-Type Integral and Applications to Transition Semigroups: A Variant of the Pettis Integral

-We state part of the proof as a lemma. since we will also use it independently of the theorem.
+\begin{rem} As a consequence of \cite[\S 18 4.(4)]{koethe}, there exists a quasi-complete consistent topology $\tau$ on $X$ if and only if $\mu (X,Y)$ is quasi-complete. \end{rem} We first prove some preliminary lemmata which will also be used independently of the theorem.

-\begin{lem} Let $(X,Y)$ be a norming dual pair and $f: \Omega \to X$ be $Y$-measurable.
-Suppose that $\|f\|$ is majorized by an integrable function $g$.
-Then $f$ is $Y$-integrable and the $Y$-integral of $f$ over any $A\in \cF$ is sequentially $\sigma'$-continuous and satisfies the estimate
+\begin{lem} Assume that $f: \Omega \to X$ is scalarly $Y$-measurable and that $\|f\|$ is majorized by an integrable function $g$.
+Then $f$ is scalarly $Y$-integrable and the $Y$-integral of $f$ over any $A\in \cF$ is sequentially $\sigma'$-continuous and satisfies the estimate

 \end{lem}